Buyers Guide

 Finances in order?

-Before you do anything else, we say do your research and find how much you can actually afford to spend on a property.
-Take into account any available cash you have for a deposit and then speak to our mortgage advisor Paul Millar or alternatively email him for more information on paul@millarmortgages.co.uk.
+Before you do anything else , we say do your research and find how much you can actually afford to spend on a property.
+Take into account any available cash you can have for a deposit and then speak to our mortgage adviser Paul Millar or alternatively email him for more information on paul@millarmortgages.co.uk

-Our In-house mortgage adviser Paul can examine a comprehensive range of mortgages from a panel of over 50 lenders on your behalf and advise you on the most suitable options for your individual circumstance.
-We take the confusion out of mortgages and present the options clearly and simply, allowing you to make sense of the products available.
+Our in-house mortgage adviser Paul can research a comprehensive range of mortgages from a panel of over 50 lenders on your behalf and advice you on the most suitable options for your individual circumstances.
+We can take the confusion out of mortgages and present the options clearly and simply, allowing you to make sense of the products available.

 Looking at properties